Year of entry 2024

 - A bachelor degree with a 2:1 (hons) usually in a social science subject.

 - IELTS 6.5 overall, with no less than 6.0 in any component

 - International fees

-This cutting-edge course provides you with an in-depth, critical understanding of contemporary and historical debates in human resource management (HRM).
-It is designed for those who may want to pursue a career in HRM and includes essential skills for your professional development.
-It is also relevant to anyone interested more generally in the management of people in organisations.
+This cutting-edge course provides you with an in-depth, critical understanding of contemporary and historical debates in human resource management (HRM), enabling you to hone invaluable skills for your professional development.

 This course has an international focus and is shaped by the leading research of our Centre for Employment Relations, Innovation and Change (CERIC) which contributes to contemporary national and international debates around HRM and employment relations.

 Gain valuable, real-world insight from high profile industry guest speakers.
 Recent speakers have included the former Head of HR for NHS England.

 You’ll have the opportunity to put theory into practice through an optional, practical short course, ‘HRM in practice’, taught by industry practitioners.

 Through the ‘Human Resource Management Dissertation’ you can partner with an organisation, giving you hands-on experience of working to solve organisational problems.

 Our MA Human Resource Management is fully accredited by the Chartered Institute of Personnel and Development (CIPD), the only HR institution in the world to recognise HR professionals through chartered membership.